analyticspot/anx-ml/README.md

 ## DataSet

 A [`DataSet`](./framework/src/main/kotlin/com/analyticspot/ml/framework/dataset/DataSet.kt) is simply a collection of data.
-Individual data items can be access via calls like `dataSet.value(rowIndex, columnId)` where `rowIndex` is a 0-based row index and `columnId` is a `ColumnId` instance.
-The `value` method is generic and will return a whose type matches the type of the `ColumnId` instance.
+Individual data items can be accessed via calls like `dataSet.value(rowIndex, columnId)` where `rowIndex` is a 0-based row index and `columnId` is a `ColumnId` instance.
+The `value` method is generic and will return an object whose type matches the type of the `ColumnId` instance.
 Thus, for example, if `columnId` is a `ColumnId<ComplexDataType>` then `dataSet.value(0, columnId)` will return the an instance of `ComplexDataType` from the first row of data.

-Note that `DataSet` is "column oriented" a immutable so that operations which select a subset of columns or merge the columns from multiple data sets are extremely efficient.
+Note that `DataSet` is "column oriented" and immutable so that operations which select a subset of columns or merge the columns from multiple data sets are extremely efficient.
 Similarly, it is easy and efficient to obtain an entire column of data.
 This allows us to write very concise and efficient data transforms that operate on a few columns.
 For example, the following Kotlin code is a valid `DataTransform` that extracts a single `String` column (`columnToConvert`) from a